DanSalib/Snake/README.md

 Snake game to be played in console.
 Python Project

 Run the Snake.py file in your terminal to start the game
-Note: Resizing your terminal will affect the size of the gamme board.
+Note: Resizing your terminal will affect the size of the game board.
 More bugs are apparent when the console window is too large or too small.
 Game works better with a smaller terminal, just make sure it is not too small.

 ![snake3](https://cloud.githubusercontent.com/assets/24818991/22007171/b8a6ed78-dc3e-11e6-9828-b773cf086085.png)